LiorHaim/cephdemos/bucket-notifications/README.md

 ## RHCS4.0 Bucket Notifications

 This repository contains a demo for Red Hat Ceph Storage 4.0 bucket notifications feature.
-This feature provides the ability of getting a notifications each time an object is created/removed.
+This feature provides the ability of getting a notification each time an object is created/removed.
 The MQ endpoints can be RabbitMQ (AMQP), Kafka, and HTTP.

 ### Prerequisites